|

 a socially and environmentally responsible manner read on!

-By just donating your unused phone to one of the charities listed
+By just giving your unused phone to one of the charities listed

 below, you will be making a contribution to helping these organisations